Carl Thackery

-Carl Edward Thackery (born 14 October 1962 in Sheffield, England) is a retired British long-distance runner, who competed in the 1980s and 1990s.
+Carl Edward Thackery (born 14 October 1962) is a retired British long-distance runner, who competed in the 1980s and 1990s.
+His daughter Calli Hauger-Thackery is an international marathon runner.

-Athletics career
+Biography

+Thackery was born in Sheffield and was a member of the Hallamshire Harriers of Sheffield.
+He became the Yorkshire champion and set a British six mile road race record in August 1985.

+He finished 14th in the 1986 European Athletics Championships – Men's 10,000 metres, won team silver at the 1987 IAAF World Cross Country Championships – Senior men's race (where he finished 20th), and won team silver at the IAAF World Road Relay Championships in 1986, helping to set a UK record for the road marathon relay in the process.

+He represented England in the marathon event, at the 1990 Commonwealth Games in Auckland, New Zealand.

+At a domestic level, he was the British 10,000 metres champion after winning the British AAA Championships title at the 1991 AAA Championships. and the English Inter-Counties Cross Country champion in 1987.

 He ran twice for Great Britain in the IAAF World Half Marathon Championships, finishing 16th and winning team silver in 1992 and winning individual and team bronzes in 1993.
-He also finished 14th in the 1986 European Athletics Championships – Men's 10,000 metres, won team silver at the 1987 IAAF World Cross Country Championships – Senior men's race (where he finished 20th), and won team silver at the IAAF World Road Relay Championships in 1986, helping to set a UK record for the road marathon relay in the process.
-He represented England in the marathon event, at the 1990 Commonwealth Games in Auckland, New Zealand.

-At a domestic level, he was the English AAA 10,000 metres champion in 1991 and the English Inter-Counties Cross Country champion in 1987.

 Thackery won a number of prestigious international road races, including the City-Pier-City Half Marathon in The Hague, the Roma-Ostia Half Marathon (twice), the 15 km Seven Hills Race (Zevenheuvelenloop) in Nijmegen, the Netherlands, the Cherry Blossom Ten Mile Run in Washington DC, the Trevira Twosome 10 miles in New York Central Park, the Jean Bouin Memorial in Barcelona (twice), and La Matesina 10 km in Bojano/Italy.
 In the UK, he won the Nike Blaydon Race in 1998 and ran world-class sub-46.40 min times when winning the Brampton-Carlisle and Erewash 10 miles in 1991 and 1992 respectively.
 Thackery also won two Grand Prix track races in 1987 – the 10,000 metres at the Paris BNP meeting and the one-hour event at the Herculis meeting in Monaco.

 His half-marathon personal best of 61 min 04 sec ranked him first in the world in 1987.

 Thackery set the British and Commonwealth records for 20,000 metres and one hour on the track at La Flèche in France in 1990.